 Campaigns include actions (deliveries) and processes (importing or extracting files), as well as resources (marketing documents, delivery outlines).
 They are used in marketing campaigns.
-Campaigns are grouped together in a program, and programs are included in a campaign plan.
+Campaigns are part of a program, and programs are included in a campaign plan.

-- Creating a campaign: description of the campaign and its characteristics: label, type, start and end dates, budget, associated resources, manager(s) and participants.See Creating a campaign .
+- Create a campaign: discover campaigns and their characteristics: label, type, start and end dates, budget, associated resources, manager(s) and participants.See Creating a campaign .

-- Defining target population(s): creating a workflow with targeting queries.
+- Define target population(s): create a workflow with targeting queries.

-- Creating deliveries: choice of channel(s) and defining the content to be sent.See Creating deliveries .
+- Create deliveries: select channel(s) and define the content to be sent.See Creating deliveries .

 Creating plan and program hierarchy

-To configure your folder hierarchy for marketing plans and programs, follow these steps:
+To configure your folder hierarchy for marketing plans and programs:

 - Click the Explorer icon on the home page.